 If you have a pension which allows you to take your money as and when you want (called income drawdown), it can sometimes be passed on entirely free of tax.

-Your beneficiaries could inherit your unused pension fund tax-free if you die before the age of 75.
+Your beneficiaries could inherit your remaining pension fund tax-free if you die before the age of 75.
 Over the age of 75, your pension provider will deduct income tax from anything they take.

 Your beneficiaries could receive either a lump sum on your death or they can inherit your drawdown plan as their own pension pot.